 For a recently introduced class of autoencoders, we prove that:

-These hold simultaneously and get around the usual reconstruction/disentanglement trade-off in unsupervised learning.
+These hold simultaneously and circumvent the usual reconstruction/disentanglement trade-off in unsupervised learning.